Table of Contents

 There is already an easy way to add pricing tables via Gutenberg.
 The plugin creators registered a specific Pricing Tables block for Gutenberg, which you can find amongst Gutenberg widgets if the plugin is activated.
 So first you need to create a table and then select the needed one to be added via Gutenberg – it will output the needed table with all your custom settings.

 Uix Shortcodes plugin offers you access to professional designs for different purposes, which can be implemented with the appropriate shortcodes.
-To enable you to add and use these designs via Gutenberg, you should add a specific Uix Shortcodes block and then choose the needed elements / designs you want to use.
+To enable you to add and use these designs via Gutenberg, you should add a specific Uix Shortcodes block and then choose the needed elements/designs you want to use.
 Learn more about this experience.

 Tickera is a feature-rich WordPress plugin for selling tickets for different events.
 And of course, it enables you to add event-related widgets via Gutenberg.
-Almost each piece of functionality can be added as a Gutenberg block: “Event date”, “Event location”, “Add to cart button”, “Tickets sold”, “Tickets left”, etc. What’s more, the plugin gives you an option to enhance editing of those individual blocks visually in the Gutenberg sidebar (a really deep level of integration).
+Almost every piece of functionality can be added as a Gutenberg block: “Event date”, “Event location”, “Add to cart button”, “Tickets sold”, “Tickets left”, etc. What’s more, the plugin gives you an option to enhance editing of those individual blocks visually in the Gutenberg sidebar (a really deep level of integration).

 All on-demand content modules (videos, buttons, tabs, galleries, tooltips, etc) can be added easily with this plugin to any WordPress page or post.
 Since the plugin supports Gutenberg, you can insert any offered functionality in a more user-friendly way into a paragraph, shortcode and classic blocks.